 Choose UTZ certified tea products

+Interest from retailers and industry is strong and growing; more and more companies share our sustainability vision.
 You can now drink UTZ tea in 27 countries worldwide, and over 45,000 tea workers are benefiting from UTZ certification.
 Learn more about the labels you’ll find on UTZ certified tea products.